adxsoft/MapInsight-Addon/README.md

 To install this add-on
 - download and unzip the zip file into a folder of your choice
-- From Freeplane 1.3.5 or higher open the 'ImportOPMLtoselectednode.addon.mm' file
+- From Freeplane 1.3.5 or higher open the 'MapInsight.addon.mm' file
 - When Freeplane opens the file it will ask if you want to install it
 - choose yes and the add-on will install
 - restart Freeplane after the installation for the add-on to take effect